dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Selection

 Although the training data is discrete, because we want a contious predictions I had to choose between regression models.
 I used Lazy Predict to intially gauge. then I tune the top 5 with [Optuna](https://optuna.org/)

+#### Main Insights

+* The GradientBoostingRegressor and HistGradientBoostingRegressor models preformed the best
+* If I were to have to constantly retrain the model I would avoid the MLPRegressor as it has a long train time

 | Model  | Adjusted R-Squared | R-Squared	| RMSE | Time Taken |
 |------------|------|------------|------|------|